...on Spring Garden Street.

 Even more sadly, our fairy tale ends with the death of Jayne Mansfield in a car accident in 1967 at the age of 34 – she lived to be just two years older than her father.
 Jayne is buried in Fairview Cemetery in Pen Argyl, PA.
 Fittingly, the woman who loved pink and who was a loving and beloved mother to five children (including actress Mariska Hargitay) is memorialized with a heart-shaped, pink granite gravestone.

-“Did Success Spoil Jayne Mansfield?
+Many thanks to Patrice Michel and her clients, who were gracious enough to invite me into their beautiful home; Frank Ferruccio – author of “Did Success Spoil Jayne Mansfield?
 Her Life in Pictures and Text”, and to the lovely ladies of the recorder of deeds office at the Warren County Courthouse in Belvidere.

 Tuesday, July 12, 2011